HomeGaming GuidesHow Many Coins are used in Carrom Board?

 The game of Carrom has its roots in India of the 20th century.
 The board game is currently one of the most well-liked ones on the Indian subcontinent and is referred to by several names in various languages.
 Apart from other social gatherings, friends, family, and even children frequently play it.
 Depending on where you play the game, different regulations and standards apply.
 How many coins are on the carrom board is a topic of interest to every player.

 To begin with, it is played on a board known as the carrom board with a pocket and involves 2-4 players.
 Accordingly, players can take turns and try to pot the coloured carrom men (plus the queen) that are given to them.
-Before we begin playing, let’s learn more about the numerous currencies you can find in carrom.
+Before we begin playing, let’s learn more

-What is included in a Carrom Set?
+What is Included in a Carrom Set?

 A typical carrom set consists of 19 pieces (or coins; the striker is not included) in three distinct colours, one for the queen and one for each player.
 Standard colours for the players are white (or unstained) and black, while the queen is designated in red.